fusioncharts/dev_centre_docs/getting-started/java/setting-data-source-using-url-in-java.md

 }
 ```

-Copy this into a file, name it `oilReserves.json`, and store it in the same folder as your page page.
+Copy this into a file, name it `oilReserves.json`, and store it in the same folder as your page.

 > If you are using multilingual characters in your JSON, make sure that you save the JSON data with UTF-8 encoding.